-As part of WMATA’s Platform Improvement Project, the Vienna, Dunn Loring, and East Falls Church Metro Stations will be closed from May 23 through September 7.
+As part of WMATA’s Platform Improvement Project, the Vienna, Dunn Loring, and both East and West Falls Church Metro Stations, as well as all Silver Line service will be closed from May 23 through September 7.
 West Falls Church Metro Station will remain open as both Silver and Orange Line trains can pass through the closed stations but will not stop at them.
 We take a look at how your business can avoid any disruption to your employees’ daily commutes.

 Give Your Employees More Options

 Many employees will need to find alternative transportation methods to travel to work, and that’s where Commute66 can assist you:

 Set up telework

 Teleworking is a great option to offer to those employees who rely on Metrorail for their daily commute.
 Your employees may even be more productive when teleworking and reducing the time spent commuting.
 Check out our resources, whether you’re looking to start a new telework policy at your business, or just looking to manage your current one more efficiently.

 Form new vanpools and carpools